Tuition and fees for 2020-21

 Traditional Undergraduate Program

-- Summer SST Base Rate (full time student both fall and spring semesters)$17,755
+- Summer SST Base Rate (full time student both fall and spring semesters)$18,460

-- Summer SST Base Rate (full time student fall OR spring semester)$19,965
+- Summer SST Base Rate (full time student fall OR spring semester)$20,755

-- Summer SST Base Rate (not registered as a full time student either semester)$22,175
+- Summer SST Base Rate (not registered as a full time student either semester)$23,050

 1 There are no additional costs for on campus May term classes for students who are registered full-time, living on-campus, and with a meal plan at Goshen College in both fall and spring semesters.
 There will be an extra cost for off-campus May term classes.
-All others, including LA Film School, Bridge/Connect/Act, and those who were in off-campus semester courses through other agencies, pay the charges listed below for May term.
+All those who were in off-campus semester-long courses through other agencies, pay the charges listed below for May term.
+LA Film School students get credit for full time tuition, but not room or board for the semester they are in LA.
 Students at Merry Lea must pay for meals separately.

-2Kratz and Yoder residence halls – $2,875/semester (Double room used as a single is $750 additional per semester.)
+2Kratz and Yoder residence halls – $2,935/semester (Double room used as a single is $750 additional per semester.)

-Kulp junior/senior floors – $2,800/semester for a single or shared double room(Super single room is $250 additional per semester.)
+Kulp and Coffman junior/senior floors – $2,860/semester for a single or shared double room(Super single room is $250 additional per semester.)

 (Apartments operating one below capacity are additional $500 per resident.
 Students sharing a double room in SA 101-SA 311 receive a $500 discount.)